 General: Currently, JTO can only accept manuscripts written in English.
 Spelling should be US English or British English, but not a mixture.

-JTO will copy edit accepted manuscripts before they are published.
+Journal of Trauma and Orthopaedic Surgery (JTO) will copy-edit accepted manuscripts before they are published.
 The editing is designed only to correct such things as misused words, spelling errors, missing references or incomplete citation information.

 Please use double line spacing.